LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-types.rst

 The example project is the "LCAPIFile" project in the LCAPI examples found :download:`here <../_downloads/lcapi_examples.zip>`.
 Due to the length of the code in that file, the entire code is not reproduced here.
-Instead this section provides a conceptual overview of the ``example_file`` type and describes the basic LCAPI functions used to implement it.
+Instead, this section provides a conceptual overview of the ``example_file`` type and describes the basic LCAPI functions used to implement it.